 Faber-Castell Erasable Colored Pencils

-A lot of people don’t realize this, but Faber-Castell actually offers a small set of Erasable Colored Pencils.
-These pencils are targeting for children and also come with an attached eraser at the base.
+A lot of people don’t realize this, but Faber-Castell offers a small set of Erasable Colored Pencils.
+These pencils are targeted at children and also come with an attached eraser at the base.
 The color output of these is not on par with Faber-Castells that you are used to seeing but this is likely what was necessary to make them easier to erase.
 But as we mentioned earlier, the attached erasers that usually come on pencils aren’t the best.
 We found that they don’t do a very good job of removing color.
 But when we tried out one of our more capable standalone art erasers, the color was much easier to remove.
 If you happen to be a huge fan of Faber-Castell and need some erasable pencils, these may be worth checking out.

 Prismacolor Verithin Colored Pencils

 The Prismacolor Verithins aren’t specifically designed to be erased.
-However, their design and type of lead used end up making them a viable option.
+However, their design and type of lead used ended up making them a viable option.
 The Verithins have an extremely thin core (only 3.3mm).
-And since this core is so thin, the wax had to also be much harder so as to avoid easily breaking.
+And since this core is so thin, the wax had to also be much harder to avoid easily breaking.
 The result is a pencil that produces very thin lines and not a lot of color per pass.
 This may be frustrating if you are wanting large amounts of intense color, but then again if that is your intention then these aren’t the pencils that you should be using!
-The fact that you don’t get a lot of color makes it much easier to remove the color that is produced.
-We have had good success going in with very light strokes to create an initial sketch and following through with a more intense colored pencil.
+The fact that you don’t get a lot of colors makes it much easier to remove the color that is produced.
+We have had success going in with very light strokes to create an initial sketch and following through with a more intense colored pencil.